Having multiple bank accounts are the key to budgeting simplicity!

 On the flip side, having multiple accounts with strategic names (this is key!) means that you are internally bound to use that money for it’s intended purpose.
 Even though you may want a new TV, you can see that you only have $212 in your splurge fund.
 Yet, you can see that your “car emergency” fund has $1,230 in it.
 Maybe you could use that?

-The trick to guarantee saving success with multiple bank accounts
+The trick to guarantee saving money success with multiple bank accounts

 In going with the example mentioned above.
 That account says “car emergency,” and you know that this money is only for that one specific purpose, it’s not for a TV that’s for dang sure!
 Creating visual and psychological boundaries can be vital to helping you stay on track with your budgeting game!